shawnlauzon/joatu/README.md

 ## Contributors

 Joatu is completely open source we love contributions!
 Look at the Issues list and find something which looks interesting.
+If you want to add something new, please open an Issue first.

+Then submit a pull request with your code and someone will look at it quickly.

 To talk about the project, join us on [Gitter](https://gitter.im/buildjoatu/Lobby).